-A truism all globe-hopping women have learned is that our gender can make small but crucial differences in the way we travel.
+A truth that all globe-hopping women have learned is that our gender can make small, but crucial differences in the way we travel.

-Be it the inconvenient need to reserve a little bit more space in our hand luggage for makeup and Tampax to the ease with which we can procure free drinks, being a woman on the road is a business which comes with its own set of precautions and recommendations from country to country.
+Be it the inconvenient need to reserve a bit more space in our hand luggage to the ease with which we can procure free drinks, being a woman on the road is a business which comes with its own set of precautions and recommendations from country to country.
 The same goes for Jamaica, a tiny island with a big culture.

 While the throngs of gorgeous, bikini-clad women dotting the beaches make it obvious that Jamaicans are a people who won’t insist on a rigorous conservative dress (and the R-rated dance moves show that they aren’t too fussy about conservative behavior either), it is still advisable to remember that you’re a female tourist in a foreign culture.
 The plethora of fairly sanitized tourist attractions in the north can lull many into a false sense of security, but walking around the towns and on the beaches will find you milling with the locals.
 It is an experience which can be as delightful as it can be annoying.